-Most pupils will be expected to: Suggested areas of study Links and suggested activities Understand that some places have special significance • Pupils talk about special places they visit with their family outside their immediate home environments, eg a local community building or church Pupils discuss why they visit their special places Draw/paint a special place and answer the questions What makes a place special?
-How do these special places make us feel?
-Begin to understand that the home is a special place for Muslim worship Discuss any routines and why they are special.
-Relate these to the importance of the daily prayers (salāh) for Muslims Look at photographs of Muslim homes Look at a prayer mat.
-Make up some questions about the artefact and find some answers Identify that the Mosque is a special place for Muslims Discuss the Mosque as a special place for Muslims Look at pictures and video of different Mosques, including the Harām Mosque at Mecca Look at a variety of pictures of Mosques and identify some important features, eg domes, minarets, symbols Talk about some basic rules for visiting a Mosque, eg washing and removing shoes before entry
+ιυ.
+Understand that some places have special significance Pupils talk about special places they visit with their family outside their immediate home environments, eg a local community building or church Pupils discuss why they special places Draw/paint a special and answer the q What makes a pla special?
+How do these special places make us feed Begin to understand that the home is a special place for Muslim worship • Discuss any routines and why they are special.
+Relate these to the importance of the daily prayers ( salāh ) for Muslims Look at photographs of homes Look at a prayer mat. some questions about artefact and find some a Identify that the Mosque is a special place for Muslims Discuss the Mosque as a special place for Muslims Look at pictures and video of different Mosques, including the Harām Mosque at Mecca Look at a variety of pict Mosques and identify important features, eg minarets, symbols Talk about some basic visiting a Mosque, eg and removing shoes be

-- Investigation

-- Understanding of a different faith
+- Investigation - Understanding of a different faith •

-- P4C

-- British Values